ArnyBarnyBears/ArnyBarnyBears/README.md

 ### Hi there 👋

-Im Arnav, a Computer Science student at [The University of Birmingham](https://www.birmingham.ac.uk/index.aspx) with a passion for Software Engineering.
+Im Arnav, a Computer Science student at [The University of Birmingham](https://www.birmingham.ac.uk/index.aspx) with a passion for Software Engineering 🖥️.
-If you come across this, check out some of my projects!
+If you've managed to stumble across my GitHub, do take a moment to check out some of my projects!

 <!--